 “Parents can help babies develop language by paying attention to infant cues, like smiles and eye gaze, looking directly into baby’s eyes and responding with a bit of a baby voice,” says Melanie Potock, a pediatric speech-language pathologist, feeding specialist, and prolific author.
 Turns out that high-pitched, sing-song voice people revert to for puppies and babies is a universal way for parents to communicate basic sounds to babies.
 There’s more to it than using a sing-song voice, though.
 Waiting for the baby to respond can help them learn a conversation isn’t merely one-sided.

 “The best way to help kids learn to talk is to have a conversation with baby, back and forth,” Potock explains.
 “You say something as you gaze at their little face and then …wait for it.
 Pause for up to three seconds.
-This ‘pause time’ is a game changer and is used by speech-language pathologists to help babies, toddlers and even school age kids develop better language skills.”
+This ‘pause time’ is a game-changer and is used by speech-language pathologists to help babies, toddlers and even school-age kids develop better language skills.”

-How to Help Babies Start Talking
+How to Help Babies Start Talking by the First Year

 - Speak to babies from day one – long before they have any ability to answer with words, babies are learning by observing.